 This chart is most useful for answering a narrow question: Is this stock trading high, low, or normal relative to its own history?
 It works best alongside growth, profitability, and forward-looking business analysis, because a stock can deserve a higher or lower regime if its business quality has changed.

-ARES's current P/E ratio is above the 5 and 10-year historical averages, but it is below the 3-year average.
+ARES's current P/E ratio is above the 10-year historical average, but it is below the 3 and 5-year averages.

 ARES's PE ratio is higher than its peer stocks BEN and VRTS.